viddotech/videoalchemy/README.md

 ### Key Features:

-- **Readable and Organized**: Rather than memorizing FFmpeg's complex flags and options, you can clearly define inputs, outputs, codecs, and filters in an intuitive format.
+- **Readable and Organized**: Rather than memorizing FFmpeg's complex flags and options, you can clearly define inputs, outputs, streams, and filters in an intuitive format.
 - **Command Sequencing**: Define dependencies between tasks using `run_after` to ensure commands run in the desired order.
 - **Error Prevention**: YAML validation ensures that FFmpeg commands are properly formed, helping to avoid errors early in the workflow.